spencermountain/wtf_wikipedia/README.markdown

 ##Parsing Wikipedia script is basically NP-Hard

-its the wurst. this library is trying its best.
+its the wurst.
+I'm just trying my best.

 it turns a wikipedia article into a parsed JSON object, and handles the ad-hoc recursive templates shinanigans ad infinitum.